Countly/countly-sdk-documentation/cpp/next.md

 </ul>
 <p>
   <strong>Note:</strong>
   <span>In regard to crash metrics, all information, except the app version and OS, is optional, but you should collect as much information about the device as possible to assure each crash may be more identifiable with additional data.
-Here is more information on <a href="https://api.count.ly/reference/i#crash-analytics" target="_self">Crash reporting parameters</a> that you may use in your SDK.</span>
+Here is more information on <a href="https://api.count.ly/reference/i#crash-analytics" target="_self">Crash reporting parameters</a> that you may use in your SDK while forming the crashMetrics.</span>
 </p>
-<h2 id="crash-breadcrumbs" class="anchor-heading">Crash breadcrumbs</h2>
+<h2>Crash Breadcrumbs</h2>
 <p>
   Throughout your app, you can leave crash breadcrumbs.
-They are short logs<span> that&nbsp;</span>would describe the previous steps that were taken in your app before the crash.
+They are short string logs<span> that&nbsp;</span>would ideally describe the previous steps that were taken in your app before the crash.
   After a crash happens, they will be sent together with the crash report.
 </p>
 <p>The following command adds a crash breadcrumb:</p>
 <pre><code class="java">countly.crash().addBreadcrumb("breadcrumb");</code></pre>